What is SR-22 insurance?

 - The driver was pulled over while not carrying car insurance in the registered vehicle

-- It is sometimes required in order to reinstate a driver’s license after a suspension
+- The driver is required to reinstate their driver’s license after a suspension

 If you are faced with an SR-22 requirement, the good news is that it will likely not last forever.
 Most states require you to carry an SR-22 for one to five years, provided that adequate insurance is continuously maintained during that time.
 If your coverage lapses, the clock may restart on the requirement or your license may even be revoked.